felix86-emu/site/_posts/2025-4-1-First-Post.md

 Thanks for reading the April post!
 That's all for now!
 See you in a month or two.

-Make sure to checkout the repo: [https://github.com/OFFTKP/felix86](https://github.com/OFFTKP/felix86)
+Make sure to check out (and star) the repo: [https://github.com/OFFTKP/felix86](https://github.com/OFFTKP/felix86)